rafaelvzago/skupper-tests/README.md

 To tag a new release and push to GitHub:

-1. Use the `make` command to tag and push:
+1. Use the `make tag` command to automate the tagging and pushing process:

    ```bash
    make tag
    ```

-2. Alternatively, manually tag and push with:
+2. Alternatively, you can manually tag and push:

    ```bash
    git tag -a x.y.z -m "Release x.y.z"